ppy/osu-wiki/news/2021-07-21-new-featured-artist-aoi.md

 ![](https://assets.ppy.sh/artists/183/header.jpg)

-Presenting a storm of rhythm-game-y beeps and boops, **Aoi** is Japanese producer whose works can be found in all corners of the music game world like *SOUND VOLTEX*, jubeat*, *maiamai*, *Arcaea*, and *MUSYNX* — just to name a few.
+Presenting a storm of rhythm-game-y beeps and boops, **Aoi** is a Japanese producer whose works can be found in all corners of the music game world like *SOUND VOLTEX*, *jubeat*, *maiamai*, *Arcaea*, and *MUSYNX* — just to name a few.
 Inspired to compose music by rhythm game legend DJ YOSHITAKA, **Aoi**'s tightly packed songs provide a canvas for timeless maps.

 **14** tracks are sitting at your doorstep and ready to be loaded into the editor.
 Your doorstep, of course, is [**Aoi**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/183).